It’s October, which means it’s that time of the year again: flu vaccination time!

 But “less effective” doesn’t mean “not at all effective.”
-For the 2015-2016 flu season, the CDC estimates that “vaccination prevented 23% of influenza-related hospitalizations,” for adults aged 65 and older.
+For the 2016-2017 flu season, the CDC estimates that vaccination prevented about 600,000 influenza cases and 55,000 hospitalizations, for adults aged 65 and older.

 For more on the effectiveness of influenza vaccination in older adults, see:

 - Vaccine Effectiveness – How Well Does the Flu Vaccine Work?
 (You can jump to the section “How effective is the flu vaccine in the elderly?” by using the “On this Page” menu, to the right.)

 To provide more effective vaccination to aging immune systems, vaccine makers have developed “stronger” vaccines against the flu, which I explain in the next section.